guokr/simbase/README.md

 In fact, Simbase only accept a vector which its components are all greater than zero and less than one.

-Especially, if you adopt "jensenshannon" as your score function, you should assure your vector is a probability distribution, i.e. the sum of all components is one.
+Especially, if you adopt "jensenshannon" as your score function, you should assure your vector is a probability distribution, i.e. the sum of all components equals to one.

 ### Performance consideration